 - 26 October 2017 - 18 February 2018

-Tsang’s new commission is a co-production between FACT and Warp Records, and is developed with the support of the Goethe-Institut, London.
+Under Cinema is co-commissioned by FACT and Warp Records with the support of the Goethe-Institut, London.

 We hold where study was commissioned by curator Nadja Argyropoulou for Polyeco Art Initiative.